-Shareholders can register the appointment of a proxy for this meeting at sharevote.co.uk which is run by Equiniti (the company's registrar).
-To do this, you'll need the three numbers (Voting ID.
-Task ID and Shareholder Reference Number) that are quoted on your proxy form.
-Then follow the instructions on the website.
-If you have already registered with the company's registrar's online portfolio service.
-Shareview. you can submit your proxy by logging on to your portfolio at shareview.co.uk using your usual user ID and password.
+Shareholders can register the appointment of a proxy for this meeting at shareview.co.uk which is run by Equiniti (the company's registrar).
+To do this, you will need to create an online portfolio using your Shareholder Reference Number that is quoted on your proxy form.
+Then follow the on-screen instructions on the website.
+If you have already registered with the company's registrar's online portfolio service, Shareview, you can submit your proxy by logging on to your portfolio at shareview.co.uk using your usual user ID and password.
 Once logged in simply click 'View' on the 'My Investments' page, click on the link to vote then follow the on screen instructions.
-The appointment of a proxy must be received by Equiniti no later than 11.00am on Wednesday 19 July 2023.
+The appointment of a proxy must be received by Equiniti no later than 11.00am on Wednesday 17 July 2024.